Alex BreslowComputer Science PhD Student

 I am deeply interested in the area of general computing systems, as these systems pose many challenges and because their efficient operation is imperative for a productive society.
 As more and more computation moves to centralized data centers, the efficiency and throughput of these systems will determine fundamentally what is computable, and thus what we as a society can achieve.

 My recent research has attacked the large scale system research question from an High Performance Computing (HPC) perspective.
 However, I am widening my research scope to address challenges found in the commercial data center realm.
 My goal is to develop algorithmic and software mechanisms that are general enough to span both scientific and enterprise cloud infrastructures.

 In addition to these current endeavors, I am interested in areas relating to hardware-software codesign and the art of elegant parallel programming, as advances in these fields are now the principal mechanism by which we can continue to get significant increases in performance every 18 or so months with Moore's Law.
 Besides these aspects of the parallel programming challenge, I continue to be fascinated by the design of novel parallel algorithms that allow us to crunch through big data by harnessing the computing power of distributed computing environments.

-I currently work with the excellent folks at the Performance Modeling and Characterization Lab at SDSC, and as of January 2013 have begun joint work with Martin Schulz at Lawrence Livermore National Laboratory on projects related to exascale computing.
-Up until recently, I was advised by the exceptional Allan Snavely was my first PhD advisor at UCSD; however, on July 14, 2012, he passed away from a heart attack shortly after cycling up Mount Diablo in Northern California.
+I currently work with the folks at the Performance Modeling and Characterization Lab at SDSC, and as of January 2013 have begun joint work with Martin Schulz at Lawrence Livermore National Laboratory on projects related to exascale computing.
+The exceptional Allan Snavely was my first PhD advisor at UCSD; however, on July 14, 2012, he tragically passed away from a heart attack shortly after cycling up Mount Diablo in Northern California.
 I will always remember his kindly nature and be ever grateful for his unrelenting support of my growth as a researcher.